docstomarkdown/docstomarkdown.github.io/src/content/post/merge-multiple-google-docs-into-one.md

 **Automating the Access Settings of the Merge Document and Output Files:**

 If you want to share the merged document or the output files with specific individuals by default, you can automate this process using this template document option.
-The access settings of the template Google Docs will be applied to the newly created merge document and also to the output files, such as ePUB and PDF files (Outfiles are explained in the next section).
+The access settings of the template Google Docs will be applied to the newly created merge document and also to the output files, such as ePUB and PDF files (Output files are explained in the next section).

 ## Exporting the Merged Document as PDF or EPUB